⚓ Seafaring¶

 16 And it came to pass that I did make tools of the ore which I did molten out of the rock.

 It's not explicitly stated what ore this is, but we can rule out some possibilities since it's a transoceanic vessel, to be submerged in saltwater for an extended amount of time.
 Gold, silver, or copper won't do.
 Iron will do, though.
 Can we assume it's iron?
-It's not likely to be any kind of alloy like bronze— that would add an extra dimension of complication to an already dubious story.
+It's not likely to be any kind of alloy like bronze.
+Alloys would add an extra dimension of complication to an already dubious story.

 The iron isn't exposed to the elements in a seam, like an exposed vein, since verse 16 explicitly states that Nephi used "the ore which I did molten out of the rock."
 He also says "molten" back in verse 9.
 In English, the language to which the Book of Mormon was perfectly translated to, molten means to melt iron.
 This means that Nephi needs a blast furnace.
 The iron has to be heat treated.